 Each strategy is tailored to individual learning needs.
-AWI strives to give each student the personalized attention they need to excel, and focus on the developing at the highest industry standards.
+AWI strives to give each student the personalized attention they need to excel, and focus on the developing skills that will enable each students to become certified at the highest industry standards.

 Advanced Welding Institute is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 ACCSC is listed by the U.S. Department of Education as a nationally recognized accrediting agency.